KosinskiLab/pyTME/doc/quickstart/postprocessing/example.rst

     :align: left

 We can avoid the errors seen on the left by specifying a minimum distance between the peaks and masking the edges of the tomogram, effectively eliminating all scores that were computed using padding.
 Edge masking is done based on the shape of the template.
-For heavily zero-padded templates, users might want to specify the exact distance from the edges using ``--min_boundary_distance``.
+For heavily zero-padded templates, users might want to specify the exact distance from the edges using ``--min-boundary-distance``.

 .. code-block:: bash

     postprocess.py \
-        --input_file output_default.pickle \
+        --input-file output_default.pickle \
-        --output_prefix orientations_distance \
+        --output-prefix orientations_distance \
-        --output_format orientations \
+        --output-format orientations \
-        --min_distance 15 \
+        --min-distance 15 \
-        --mask_edges
+        --mask-edges

 .. figure:: ../../_static/quickstart/pick_constrained.png
     :scale: 50%